 The attending physicians are ultimately responsible for all patient care.
 They must examine and oversee all aspects of the patient's care on a daily basis.
 All admission history and physicals, daily progress notes, and discharge summaries must be authenticated by the attending physician.
 Fellows under the direction of the supervising attending may respond and direct the care of patients, but the attending must be kept abreast of any critical situations where the potential for an unexpected outcome is possible.
-The attending physicians must be available at all times, 24 hours, 7 days a week for resident supervision.
+The attending physicians must be available (in-house or via phone call) at all times, 24 hours, 7 days a week for resident supervision.